modernben/forge-docs/1.0/servers/types.md

 - PHP
 - Nginx
-- MySQL / Postgres (if selected)
+- MySQL / Postgres / MariaDB (if selected)
 - Redis
 - Memcached
 - Node.js
 - Supervisor

 Application servers are the most typical type of server provisioned on Laravel Forge.
 If your unsure which server type you need, most likely you should provision an application server.
+As you need to scale your application, you may look at provisioning dedicated servers for services such as your database or caching, but starting with an App server is recommended.

 ### Web Servers